-Timothy Hodgson is a corporate director and currently serves as Chair of Hydro One Limited and Hydro One Inc. Mr. Hodgson also serves on the boards of the Property and Casualty Insurance Compensation Corporation and the Ontario Teachers' Pension Plan; he is also the Chair of the Canadian Investment Regulatory Organization.
+Timothy Hodgson is a corporate director and currently serves as Chair of Hydro One Limited and Hydro One Inc. Mr. Hodgson also serves on the boards of the Property and Casualty Insurance Compensation Corporation, the Ontario Teachers' Pension Plan and Qohash Inc.; he is also the Chair of the Canadian Investment Regulatory Organization.
 Mr. Hodgson was formerly Managing Partner of Alignvest Management Corporation from 2012 until his retirement in August 2019.
-He was Special Advisor to Mr. Mark Carney, then Governor of the Bank of Canada from 2010 to 2012.
+He was formerly Special Advisor to the Governor of the Bank of Canada.
 From 1990 to 2010, Mr. Hodgson held various positions in New York, London, Silicon Valley and Toronto with Goldman Sachs and served as Chief Executive Officer of Goldman Sachs Canada from 2005 to 2010, with overall responsibilities for the firm's operations, client relationships and regulatory matters.

-His prior directorships include Dialogue Health Technologies, Public Sector Pension Investment Board (PSP Investments), Sagicor Financial Corporation, Sagicor Group Jamaica, MEG Energy, Alignvest Acquisition Corporation, Alignvest Acquisition II Corporation, The Global Risk Institute, KGSAlpha Capital Markets, Next Canada, the Ivey School of Business and Bridgepoint Health.
+His prior directorships include Dialogue Health Technologies (a digital healthcare and wellness platform), Public Sector Pension Investment Board (PSP Investments), Sagicor Financial Corporation, Sagicor Group Jamaica, MEG Energy, Alignvest Acquisition Corporation, Alignvest Acquisition II Corporation, The Global Risk Institute, KGSAlpha Capital Markets, Next Canada, the Ivey School of Business and Bridgepoint Health.